damir-manapov/hands-on-plugin-system-for-back/RUNTIME_PLUGINS.md

   - `once(event, listener)`: Subscribe to an event once
 - `getDependency(name)`: Get a declared dependency plugin by name (throws if not declared)
 - `getDependencies()`: Get a Map of all declared dependency plugins
+- `s3`: S3 repository (restricted to allowed buckets) - see [Resource Restrictions](#resource-restrictions)
+- `database`: Database repository (restricted to allowed tables) - see [Resource Restrictions](#resource-restrictions)
+- `kafka`: Kafka repository (restricted to allowed topics) - see [Resource Restrictions](#resource-restrictions)

+**Important**:

-**Important**: Plugins can only access plugins they declare as dependencies in their metadata.
+- Plugins can only access plugins they declare as dependencies in their metadata.
 Attempting to access an undeclared plugin will throw an error.
+- Plugins can only access resources (tables, topics, buckets) they declare in their metadata.
+See [Resource Restrictions](#resource-restrictions) below.

 ## Usage